A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

 In \cite{anips2019} the authors highlighted the existence of multiple modes in almost half of the continuous columns of their test datasets.
 They proposed a Variational Gaussian Mixture Model (VGM) that is capable of capturing multiple modes in the distribution of the continuous variables.
 However, VGM outputs not only the normalized continuous values, but also the labels of their respective mixture components.
 Subsequently, the discrete component labels are one-hot encoded, leading to very high-dimensional representations of the transformed continuous values.

-To confront this problem, we introduce a simple technique that exploits the cluster labels that we discussed in the previous subsection.
-More specifically, we perform min-max normalization, but only \textit{relatively to the samples that belong to the same cluster $u_i$}.
-In other words, to transform a continuous variable $x^c_{i,j}$, we compute the necessary minimum and maximum values from the samples belonging to the same cluster as $\realx_i$.
-We select to scale in the range $[-1,1]$, so that the normalized values correspond to the $\tanh$ activation function of the Generator:
+To confront this problem, we introduce a simple technique that exploits the cluster labels of the previous subsection.
+Specifically, we perform min-max normalization, but only \textit{relatively to the samples that belong to the same cluster $u_i$}.
+In this context, to transform a continuous variable $x^c_{i,j}$, we first compute the minimum and maximum values from the samples belonging to the same cluster as $\realx_i$.
+Then, we scale in the range $[-1,1]$, so that the normalized values correspond to the $\tanh$ activation function of the Generator: